vetszabolcs/KRE_projekt/README.md

 # KRE projekt
-Repository of the KRE Projektfeladat course
+Repository of a Project course I-III. - a 3 semester university course